Regent Street Cinema: Reopening: 1980–2015

-Although the cinema continued to screen films for another eighty-four years after the original Lumière Brothers footage, the cinema was closed for thirty-five years, from 1980 to 2015.
+Although the cinema continued to screen films for another 84 years after the original Lumière Brothers footage, the cinema was then closed for 35 years, from 1980 to 2015.
 Throughout most of this time, the cinema was used as a lecture theatre.
 In 2012, the University of Westminster began a project to restore the building.
-The restoration project took three years to complete and cost £6.1 million.
+The restoration project took three years and cost £6.1 million.
 By February 2014, £4 million was raised through an appeal, but another £2 million was needed.
 Out of the £6.1 million, £1.5 million was awarded through a Heritage Lottery Fund grant and £2m was donated by the Quintin Hogg Trust.
 Celebrities including broadcaster Sandi Toksvig and filmmaker Asif Kapadia backed the appeal.
 It was hoped the cinema would reopen in 2014.

 The Art Deco features of the building's 1920 design were restored, along with the 1936 John Compton organ and the dome-like ceiling.
 Upon reopening in 2016, a documentary of the managers of the English rock band The Who, titled Lambert and Stamp, was screened.
-Shira MacLeod, the director of the Regent Street Cinema, said it is the only cinema in the United Kingdom that can screen films in 16 mm, 35 mm, Super 8 and 4K, allowing the cinema to show films that "have been in archives for many years".
+Shira MacLeod, the director of the Regent Street Cinema, said it is the only cinema in the UK that can screen films in 16 mm, 35 mm, Super 8 and 4K, allowing it to show films that "have been in archives for many years".

 The cinema is a Grade-II listed building.